AlteredFancy/Gmod-Disguise-System/README.md

 # Gmod-Disguise-System
-Addon that allows you to disguise yourself between a list of playermodels.
+An addon that allows you to disguise yourself between a list of playermodels.

 # Configuration
 Do not forget to edit the configuration files for your own use!